What are the park hours?

 Can I shoot my independent film in the park?

-Commercial film and photo shoots – including student and non-profit organizations – require a permit from Film LA, Inc., the entity authorized by the Los Angeles County Board of Supervisors to process film permits and scheduling with our rentals team.
-To contact our rentals team, click here!
+Commercial film and photo shoots – including student and non-profit organizations – require a permit from Film LA, Inc., the entity authorized by the Los Angeles County Board of Supervisors to process film permits.

 Where do visitors park?
 Is public transportation convenient to the park?